Nut-Free Baklava A Guide to Allergy-Safe Middle Eastern Pastry

 Reheating Options and Instructions

-• Thaw first: If frozen, thaw the baklava completely in the refrigerator overnight before reheating.
+Thaw First: If frozen, thaw baklava completely in the refrigerator overnight before reheating.

 Final Notes on Nut-Free Baklava

-Allergies or dietary choices shouldn’t restrict delicious food.
-With the inspiration within this guide and a little creativity, you can unlock delicious possibilities for nut-free baklava.
+Allergies or dietary choices shouldn’t restrict access to delicious food.
+With the inspiration within this guide and a little creativity, you can create exceptional nut-free baklava that honours Middle Eastern culinary traditions.
 Practice makes perfect, so don’t be afraid to experiment and find your own signature touch.

 For further inspiration, explore our website for more amazing recipes and resources.
 Discover nut-free lunch and snack ideas for everyday treats, or explore some amazing nut-free granola recipes for nourishing breakfasts.